wy15/docker-cloudflare-ddns/README.md

 This is a multi-arch image and will run on amd64, aarch64 devices, including the Raspberry Pi.

+The application is written in Python for better stability and maintainability.

 ## Image Variants

 | Image Tag      | Architecture  | OS            | Size   |